-Disturbance from Recreation
+Disturbance

-Disturbance from recreation can involve a number of factors of which the ones of principal importance to this assessment are trampling effects on vegetation and the disturbance of birds, both on breeding birds and those that winter in the East of England.
+Of principal importance to this assessment are trampling effects on vegetation and the disturbance of birds, both on breeding birds and those that winter in the East of England.

 The most visible impact on most habitats is direct trampling effects, destroying vegetation, preventing re-growth and compressing soils.
 Related mechanisms include nutrient enrichment from dog fouling and even irresponsible behaviour such as fires and littering.